 Here’s another option: Most Wi-Fi routers have a QoS (quality of service) feature.
 Check if your router has a QoS feature and turn it on.
 It will automatically manage the devices connected to your network and will share bandwidth between them according to usage priority.

-Lastly, upgrading your current modem and router with cutting-edge alternatives could also fix problems with a saturated connection.
+Lastly, upgrading your current modem and router with cutting-edge alternatives can also resolve issues with a saturated connection.

 8. Slow DNS Server

 Here’s how a DNS works.
-When you connect to a website, your computer first contacts its DNS server and asks about the IP address associated with the website.
-When your computer receives a response from the DNS server in the form of an IP address, the computer uses that IP address to access the website.
+When you connect to a website, your computer first contacts its DNS server to ask for the IP address associated with the website.
+When your computer receives a DNS response containing an IP address, it uses that IP address to access the website.

-In some cases, a slow DNS server can cause your connection to slow down.
+In some cases, a slow DNS server can slow down your connection.
 Typically, your ISP assigns a single DNS server to multiple users.
 If it gets overcrowded, every client connected to it can experience slow internet.

-But a good thing about DNS servers is that you can switch to a publicly available set.
+However, a benefit of DNS servers is that you can switch to a publicly available set.
 Open DNS and Google Public DNS are the two most popular sets of DNS servers that you can connect to on your computer or any other smart device.

-However, note that some internet service providers do not allow their customers to use DNS servers other than the one they are assigned.
+However, note that some internet service providers do not allow their customers to use DNS servers other than the ones assigned to them.
 So if you are unable to use the internet after manually setting up a different DNS server, chances are you’ll have to settle for the DNS server that your ISP allotted to you.

 9. Faulty/Slow/Outdated Devices

-Are you still facing awful internet speed on your device?
+Are you still experiencing slow internet speeds on your device?
 Especially if it’s a particular device, the problem may be with that device rather than your network.
-Your computer, gaming console, smartphone, tablet, or other devices could be outdated and incapable of handling modern internet speeds.
+Your computer, gaming console, smartphone, tablet, or other device could be outdated and unable to handle modern internet speeds.

 On the other hand, if you’re facing a connection problem on a new computer or smart device, here are some troubleshooting steps you can try to fix the issue: